 Exceptional Maui snorkeling is not limited to Molokini.
 Another incredible Maui snorkel location is Turtle Town, where you will have the opportunity to swim with the amazing Hawaiian Green Sea Turtles.

-Best Hawaiian Island for Golfing
+Best Island in Hawaii for Golfing

 If you are looking for quality golfing, Lanai is your destination.
 Lanai features The Experience at Koele, an 18-hole championship course designed by legends Greg Norman and Ted Robinson.
 The signature 17th hole magnificently drops into a valley more than 200 feet below the tee box.